pragma-/pbot/doc/VirtualMachine.md

 PBot can interact with a virtual machine to safely execute arbitrary user-submitted system commands and code.

+## Installation methods

+### libvirt and QEMU (recommended)
 This document will guide you through installing and configuring a Linux virtual machine on a Linux host by using the widely available [libvirt](https://libvirt.org) project tools, such as `virt-install`, `virsh`, and `virt-viewer`.

 Additionally, if you'd prefer not to use libvirt, this guide will also demonstrate equivalent Linux system commands and QEMU commands.

-Some quick terminology:
+### Vagrant (experimental)
+A much simpler and easier method to install the virtual machine is to use the Vagrant virtual machine management and provisioning framework.
+Under the [pbot-vm/vagrant/](../applets/pbot-vm/vagrant) directory I have created a few `Vagrantfile` VM configuration and provisioning scripts.

+These scripts are currently highly experimental and some pbot-vm features are not yet fully implemented, such as snapshotting and disabling the network.
+However, if you want to quickly test out the PBot virtual machine with just a couple of simple easy commands, read the [PBot Vagrant guide](../applets/pbot-vm/vagrant/README.md) instead.

+## Host vs guest
- * host: your physical Linux system hosting the virtual machine
+ * `host`: your physical Linux system hosting the virtual machine
- * guest: the Linux system installed inside the virtual machine
+ * `guest`: the Linux system installed inside the virtual machine

 The commands below will be prefixed with `host$` or `guest$` to reflect where the command should be executed.

+## Environment variables
 Many commands can be configured with environment variables.
 If a variable is not defined, a sensible default value will be used.